RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 It's useful to ask the member to define goals for each chat, in addition to overall goals for solving the problem.
 For example:

-Listener: What are your best hopes for today’s chat?
+|Listener:|What are your best hopes for today’s chat?
+{:.chat}

 Or:

-Listener: What needs to happen in this chat so that you'll think it was worth your while?”
+|Listener:|What needs to happen in this chat so that you'll think it was worth your while?
+{:.chat}

 # Goals II